 Both market integrated and market informed Load Shift can be impactful.
 The market integrated approach results in a more direct positive impact on curtailment; while the market informed approach has the advantage of also providing greater peak load reduction and energy market cost savings.

-One aspect of the GHG Emissions impact issue which may warrant further consideration: is it necessary for the every resource providing Load Shift to reduce GHG emissions or is necessary that the whole of California’s Load Shift resource reduces emissions?
-The Commission’s disposition on this question could impact key aspect of these proposals advanced herein, including how the GHG impact of each would be assessed.
+One aspect of the GHG Emissions impact issue which may warrant further consideration: is it necessary for every resource providing Load Shift to reduce GHG emissions or is it only necessary that the whole of California’s Load Shift resource reduces emissions?
+The Commission’s disposition on this question could impact key aspects of these proposals advanced herein, including how the GHG impact of each would be assessed.
 Therefore, further guidance from the Commission is requested.
 Stakeholders are prepared to support such inquiries as the Commission’s consideration of Load Shift develops.

 Coordination with CAISO

-The Working Group completed the task of considering closer coordination with CAISO by developing a product proposal (LSR 2.0) which is fully CAISO market integrated and evaluating the advantages and disadvantages of that integration.
+The LSWG completed the task of considering closer coordination with CAISO by developing a product proposal (LSR 2.0) which is fully CAISO market integrated and evaluating the advantages and disadvantages of that integration.
 If the market informed proposals proffered herein reached scale, new challenges and opportunities for coordination with CAISO would emerge.
 CAISO also recognized the value of market informed products ability to meet the goals of Load Shift.

 The CAISO proffered substantial contributions to all product proposals and anticipates ongoing collaboration with stakeholders and the Commission in the forthcoming rulemaking on new models of demand response.